00Martin/ArchInstall/README.md

 - Gnome

 I also implemented the possibility to encrypt your root partition.
-Without encryption, the root filesystem used is btrfs, with encryption I went for ext4 for stability.

 Thanks to this script you should have a good base to install your favorite software but I would recommend against executing the file without changes since the script is designed for my configuration.